 Variations

-• Vegetarian/Vegan.
-You can easily transform this into a vegetarian dish simply by omitting the bacon, or make it fully vegan by omitting the bacon and Parmesan (consider sprinkling nutritional yeast on top instead) and using all olive oil instead of olive oil and butter.
+• Make it vegan.
+Omit the bacon and Parmesan (consider sprinkling nutritional yeast on top instead) and use all olive oil instead of olive oil and butter.

-• Gluten-Free.
+• Make it gluten-free.
 Use your favorite gluten-free pasta and you’re there!

 Wooden spoon lifting out servings of pasta from the skillet.

-If you enjoy this dish, you’ll also love my pumpkin ravioli with sage, brown butter, and toasted walnuts, and this rich, cozy roasted butternut squash soup.
+If you enjoy this dish, you’ll also love my sauce for pumpkin ravioli with sage, brown butter, and toasted walnuts, roasted butternut squash soup, or a butternut squash frittata with sage.
 Have an Instant Pot?
 It makes this risotto with butternut squash quick and easy.
-Don’t skip the crisped prosciutto.
-So good!

 You can also FOLLOW me on PINTEREST, INSTAGRAM, FACEBOOK, and TWITTER for more great recipes and ideas!